cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 **What are not so good features?**

 Free account holders can host unlimited one-on-one meetings (meeting durations up to 24 hrs).
-In contrast to Google meet, there is a duration limit of 40 mins for meetings with three or more participants.
+In contrast to Google meet (which has a one hour meeting limit), there is a duration limit of 40 mins for meetings with three or more participants.
 We observed that video quality can be unstable, and the overall platform performance can quickly deteriorate over limited bandwidth connections.
 In such cases, we recommend switching the camera from the participant that has issues.
 Furthermore, if you do at the same time a lot of calculations on your machine it may affect the quality of the call.
 This applies to older machines and should allow you to give a beautiful argument to get a new computer.
 In some cases, you may have a second computer and can use one for sharing your session, while the other one is used for sound, or you use a cell phone for the later

 **How can someone take control of a remote desktop?**